ContestedWheel/EvalEvalEval-BD/Evals/README.md

 # Other

-- self_catching: Make the bot itself catch the ball it spawns.
-(R)

 - change_bot_pfp: Change the profile picture of the bot.
 (A)

 - completion: Give all balls to a user ID of your choice with no health or attack buffs.
 (R)